NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/Awakened Properties/Wood.md

 ### Path: Might
 *   **4th** Strikes with the weapon deal 1 additional piercing damage from thorns and pointed branches; this additional damage has the [[plant]] trait.
 *   **6th** The additional piercing damage increases to 1d4.
 *   **8th** The additional piercing damage increases to 1d6.
 On a critical hit, vines attempt to entangle the target; they must attempt a Reflex save against the weapon's DC.
-On a failure, they're [[immobilized]], and on a success they take a –10-foot circumstance penalty to their Speeds.
+On a failure, they're [[Immobilized]], and on a success they take a –10-foot circumstance penalty to their Speeds.
 Either condition ends after 1 round or if they spend an [[Interact]] action to remove the effect, whichever comes first.
 *   **12th** The additional piercing damage dealt by this awakened property ignores resistances.
 Even if the main weapon deals piercing damage, this benefit only applies to the additional damage.
 *   **14th** On a critical hit with the weapon, if the target succeeds at their saving throw, they take a –20-foot circumstance penalty to their Speeds, instead of a –10-foot circumstance penalty.
 *   **18th** The additional piercing damage increases to 1d8.